This HTML automatically generated with rman for NEMO

 nmodel=integer

 Number of models to generate.
 Although mostly meant for benchmarks, generating more then 1 model can be useful to process very large snapshots (that normally won’t fit in memory) in a serialized fashion.
 See also snapsplit.
-Most NEMO programs will Default: 1.
+Most NEMO programs will only read the first snapshot.

 mode=0|1|2